phbernard/adamik-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-## Project Structure

-A brief description of the project's structure:

-- **/api**: API-related files and functions.
-- **/app**: Main application folder, including higher-order components and primary application setup.
-- **/components**: React components used throughout the application.
-- **/hooks**: Custom React hooks for state and effect management.
-- **/providers**: Context providers for state management across the application.
-- **/utils**: Utility functions and helper methods.
-- **/env.ts**: Environment variable definitions and configurations.

 ## Contributing